KoehnLab/TurboMolePrep/README.md

 - Indices to assign the corresponding elements the chosen basis sets.
 Indices start at `1` (hydrogen) and index ranges and enumerations (e.g. `1,2,6-9`) are permitted

 Note that groups are always processed from least-specific to most-specific.
-That means that it is possible to use the `all` option to set a default basis set that is subsequently overwritten for certain elements.
+That means that it is possible to use the `all` group to set a default basis set that is subsequently overwritten for certain elements.

 Example: